DigitalPhonetics/adviser/README.rst

 Support
 =======
-You can ask questions by sending emails to <adviser-support@ims.uni-stuttgart.de>.
+You can ask questions by sending emails to adviser-support@ims.uni-stuttgart.de.

 You can also post bug reports and feature requests in GitHub issues.